The form and dosage of salicylic acid in skin products determines how often you should apply it. Results may take several weeks to notice.

-You can find salicylic acid in a variety of over-the-counter (OTC) products.
+You can find salicylic acid in various over-the-counter (OTC) products.
 It’s also available in prescription-strength formulas.

-Salicylic acid penetrates into your skin and works to dissolve the dead skin cells clogging your pores.
+Salicylic acid penetrates your skin and works to dissolve the dead skin cells clogging your pores.
 It can take several weeks of use for you to see its full effect.
-Check with your dermatologist if you aren’t seeing results after 6 weeks.
+Check with your dermatologist if you aren’t seeing results after

-According to the Mayo Clinic, adults should use a topical product to clear their acne, such as:
+According to the National Library of Medicine, adults should use a topical product to clear their acne, such as: